 Once you’ve figured out what you want to drink, grab a bottle and head into the garden across the bridge.
 Enjoy the shade of many trees while you have a chance to relax.
 One of the best properties I’ve found without having to leave the main roads.

-In the Carneros region, which is tucked right between Napa and Sonoma, you will find the best view in wine country I have seen yet.
+In the Carneros region, which is tucked right between Napa and Sonoma, you will find the best view of any wineries in the Napa or Sonoma I have seen yet.

 On a clear day, you can see all the way to San Francisco, including the Golden Gate Bridge.
 Even on a cloudy day, you can see across miles and miles of vineyards.
 Making it a perfect place to relax and enjoy a glass of wine.

 The wine comes from a Spanish heritage, including a Tempranillo and albariño that I thoroughly enjoy.
 But at the same time, their classic Napa Valley varietals are just as delicious.

 Enjoy the tasting room or the beautiful patio as you taste a very different palette than you typically find in the region.

 A Little Bit of Everything From Wineries in Napa & Sonoma

 Do you enjoy sparkling?
 Spanish wine?
 A breathtaking view?
 Or a lush garden?
 You will find a little bit of everything from wineries in the Napa and Sonoma.
 And I didn’t even start into the food!
 Find more of what to do in Napa beyond just the wine.

 Plus, if you’re a dog owner, wine country is the perfect place for a getaway with your pup.
 Across the area, you’ll find hotels, wineries, and restaurants in dog-friendly Napa and Sonoma.

 For more information about Napa & Sonoma check out these great books on Amazon including Fodor’s Napa & Sonoma, Frommer’s Napa and Sonoma day by day, and Lonely Planet San Francisco Bay Area & Wine Country Road Trips.